GRISWOLD AND GUNNISON SECOND MODEL RARE ORIGINAL CIVIL WAR CONFEDERATE REVOLVER FOR SALE

 Sold As Is

-This may go to auction at Pouliin's or Rock Island very soon for the November auction.
-They have around a 17% buyers premium so when you look at sold prices that must be considered in your offer.
+I also am considering Poulin's or Rock Island but I may just keep it at that point.
+They have around a 17%-22% buyers premium so when you look at sold prices that must be considered in your offer.

 Fred E. Emerson III